The Gemini Lounge

 A couple of years after their divorce, Castellano allegedly ordered the death of his former son-in-law.

-On September 20th, 1980, Roy DeMeo lured Amato to the Gemini Lounge under the pretense that he wanted to talk business with him.
+On September 20th, 1980, DeMeo lured Amato to the Gemini Lounge under the pretense that he wanted to talk business with him.
+However, once he stepped inside, he was shot dead and dismembered.

-Gemini Lounge location
+Gemini Lounge address

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates